 - If the injury is to the mouth, your cat will be sore while he heals, feed a soft diet to ease discomfort.

 - Unplug all appliances which are not in use.

 - Tape hanging cords to the wall or floor.

 - Invest in some cord covers, to place over the electrical cord.
-Alternatively, just check for clear, plastic tubing at your local hardware store.
-Cut along the length of the tubing, and place around cords.
+Alternatively, look for clear, plastic tubing at your local hardware store.
+Cut along the length of the tube, and place around cords.

 - Paint electrical cords with bitter apple or hot chilli sauce.